Tearsheet

 Glenn J. Chamandy, President & Chief Executive Officer

-Luca Barile assumed the role of Executive Vice President, Chief Financial Officer on March 1, 2025, as part of Gildan's succession planning.
-He joined Gildan's Finance team in 2012 and has progressed through various leadership positions within the company, including roles in Financial Planning and Analysis, Internal Audit, and Enterprise Risk Management.
-Prior to his promotion, he served as the Chief Financial Officer for Sales, Marketing, and Distribution starting in 2023.
-Mr. Barile began his career as a Senior Auditor at a large accounting firm in 2008.
+Luca Barile joined Gildan's Finance team in 2012 and has held various leadership positions within the company, including roles in Financial Planning and Analysis, and Internal Audit and Enterprise Risk Management.
+He was appointed CFO of Sales, Marketing and Distribution in 2023 and subsequently promoted to Executive Vice-President, Chief Financial Officer, effective March 2025.
+Prior to joining Gildan, Mr. Barile began his career as a Senior Auditor at a large accounting firm in 2008 and obtained his Chartered Professional Accountant (CPA) designation during his tenure at Deloitte.

-Chuck Ward, Executive Vice President, Chief Operating Officer
+Chuck J. Ward, Executive Vice-President, Chief Operating Officer

-Chuck Ward was appointed Executive Vice President and Chief Operating Officer, effective March 1, 2025.
-He joined Gildan in 2011 following the acquisition of GoldToe Moretz, where he had served as Executive Vice President and Chief Financial Officer.
-At Gildan, Mr. Ward initially led the integration of GoldToe and has held various senior roles, gaining extensive experience in manufacturing, overseeing yarn spinning operations, supply chain planning, and leading sales, marketing, and distribution.
+Chuck J. Ward joined Gildan in April 2011 following the acquisition of GoldToe Moretz Holdings Corp., where he had served as Executive Vice President and Chief Financial Officer.
+At Gildan, he initially led the integration of GoldToe and has since held several senior roles, including leading yarn spinning operations, overseeing supply chain planning, and managing sales, marketing, and distribution.
+Mr. Ward was appointed to the newly created role of Executive Vice-President, Chief Operating Officer, effective March 2025.

 Jason DeHaan, Chief Information Officer

-Jason DeHaan joined Gildan in July 2017 as Chief Information Officer and brings over 30 years of experience in information technology.
-Before joining Gildan, Mr. DeHaan served as Chief Information Officer at Abercrombie & Fitch starting in 2014, where he also held key positions on their IT leadership team from 2012 to 2014.
-Additionally, he served as the Chief Information Officer for the City of Chicago from 2010 to 2012, after being its First Deputy Chief Information Officer from 2007 to 2010.
-He leads Gildan’s global information technology and information security organization.
+Jason DeHaan joined Gildan in July 2017 and brings over 30 years of experience in information technology.
+Before Gildan, he served as Chief Information Officer at Abercrombie & Fitch starting in 2014, where he also held key positions on the IT leadership team from 2012 to 2014.
+He also previously served as Chief Information Officer for the City of Chicago from 2010 to 2012 and as its First Deputy Chief Information Officer from 2007 to 2010.
+Mr. DeHaan leads Gildan's global information technology and information security organization.

 AI Analysis | Feedback